ellysh/bash-programming-from-scratch/manuscript/BashScripting/variables.md

 sum+=sum+1      # 15 + 15 + 1 = 31
 ```

-The calculation results come after the hash symbol.
+Here the calculation results come after the hash symbol.
 Bash ignores everything after this symbol.
 Such lines are called **comments**.

 Now execute the same commands with the string variable.
-Their results differ:
+You will get the following results:
 {line-numbers: true, format: Bash}
 ```
 text=text+1     # "text+1"